 Are you interested in knowing what is appropriate for employees to wear in a business casual work setting?
-If you're like many employees, the worlds of casual and business casual workplace attire are a leap from the days when business formal was the norm in most workplaces.
+If you're like many employees, the worlds of casual and business casual work attire are a leap from the days when business formal was the norm in most workplaces.
 Wearing a suit and tie or a dress or skirted suit was once the norm in workplaces.

 Gradually, however, the norm has become business casual in many workplaces especially in settings where customers and clients don't often visit.
 Formal still rules the day in many client-facing, trust-engendering industries such as law firms, banking, and investment advising.
 But, employees in offices, department stores, manufacturing, and retail industries dress in business casual clothing.

 Employees Want to Wear Business Casual Attire

 When it comes to office attire, employees want to dress more casually.
 In a survey performed by OfficeTeam, 56 percent of employees surveyed said that they prefer more relaxed dress codes.

 However, four in 10 employees (41%) also admitted that they’re at least sometimes unsure about whether a piece of clothing is office-appropriate.